Inshushinak: Susa

 Inshushinak could also be venerated in sanctuaries known as siyan husame, "temple in the grove", which as indicated by their name were located within sacred groves, well attested in Elamite sources.
 However, they are not attested in sources from Susa predating the Middle Elamite period.
 They might have played a role in a funerary cult.
-It has been suggested that this might have been true for the siyan husame in general, but while multiple deities for whom such structures are attested, including Inshushinak, Ishmekarab, Lagamal, Kiririsha and possibly Napirisha, were associated with the underworld, others, like Manzat, Simut and Suhsipa, lacked such a connection.
+Wouter Henkelman states that this function is sometimes held to be true for the siyan husame in general, as multiple deities for whom such structures are attested, including Inshushinak, Ishmekarab, Lagamal, Kiririsha and possibly Napirisha, were associated with the underworld; however, others, like Manzat, Simut and Suhsipa, lacked such a role.
 (Note: Jan Tavernier questions the classification of Ishmekarab as a deity related to the underworld in this context too.)
 Furthermore, the proposed identification between siyan husame and haštu, in the past used to support this proposal, is no longer accepted, as they are listed as two separate types of structures in the text EKI 48.

 A type of monumental gates, hiel, could be dedicated to Inshushinak too, and might have represented the entrance to the underworld.
 However, this conclusion is not certain, as they could be dedicated to various deities, not all of whom have been conclusively proven to be connected to beliefs pertaining to death and the afterlife.